What are the Deadlines to apply and be considered for acceptance into NGU?

 hours of coursework each semester up to a cumulative total of 18 hours,

 unless granted an exception by the Registrar.

-In order to go beyond 18 hours, a special student must be fully admitted (have transcripts sent to North Greenville University and take any required entrance tests).
-Upon full acceptance into a degree program, the student may request that all coursework taken as a special student be applied to degree requirements.
+In order to go beyond 18 hours, a Non-Degree Seeking Student must be fully admitted (have transcripts sent to North Greenville University and take any required entrance tests).
+Upon full acceptance into a degree program, the student may request that all coursework taken as a Non-Degree Seeking Student be applied to degree requirements.
 The student must complete the Request for Previous Courses to be Applied to Degree form, available in the office of the Registrar.
 Submit the completed form to the Registrar.

 Transient Student Admission

 Students who are enrolled in another college or university who wish to

 take a limited number of courses at North Greenville University may do